-Chocolate Cake Roll or Chocolate Roulade, the ultimate dessert for all the chocoholics out there.
-Super easy to make, and so delicious, you better grab a slice before it's gone.
-The chocolate sponge is light and moist, while the chocolate filling is rich, luscious and chocolaty.
+Chocolate Swiss Roll with Chocolate Filling and chocolate glaze, the ultimate dessert for all the chocoholics out there.
+The chocolate sponge is light and moist, while the chocolate filling is rich and luscious.
 The glaze gives it a nice shine, and extra richness, making it a decadent dessert for any party or celebration.
-If you like chocolate desserts, this one is for you.

 An impressive dessert is all we need for any occasion.
 But honestly, who has time to waste baking complicated desserts that might end up being a complete disaster?

-Not to worry, this chocolate cake roll is the ultimate dessert for all the chocoholics out there.
+Not to worry, this chocolate cake roll or chocolate roulade is the ultimate dessert for all the chocoholics out there.
 Super easy to make, and so delicious, you better grab a slice before it's gone.

 But that's pretty much it.
 Some good-quality cocoa powder, some nice milk chocolate (or dark, it's entirely up to you), and the rest of the ingredients can always be found in the kitchen, l'm sure.
 Christmas, New Year, Easter, Valentine's Day, birthday celebrations?
 Chocolate Swiss Cake Rolls all the way.